fletchjp/MERG-Arduino-Software/README.md

  John Fletcher M6777

+ ## Licence ##

+ I need to sort out the licence situation before creating and publishing any more repositories.

  ## MERG Knowledgebase

  There is information on the MERG Arduino SIG pages about our use of GitHub.